-The Rice Recycling Center opened in 1972 as a student-run business where a group of undergraduates collected and accepted newspapers, cans, and computer paper from the university and nearby neighborhoods.
+The Rice Recycling Center opened in 1972 as a student-run business where a group of undergraduates collected and accepted newspapers, cans and computer paper from the university and nearby neighborhoods.
 By selling directly to Houston businesses, the Center was successful enough to purchase a truck.
 Rice was one of the first recycling centers in Houston and served as a model for other local and campus initiatives.
 Recycling was then taken over by Rice Recycling Club in the mid-1980s and then by Facilities Engineering and Planning in 1995.

-Recently, Rice University and its students have gotten involved in improving and expanding the recycling program.
-Initially, Rice campus did not have a single outdoor recycling bin.
+Rice University and its students have become very involved in improving and expanding the recycling program.
+Initially, the Rice campus did not have a single outdoor recycling bin.
 It wasn’t until the fall 2012 semester that a group of students in SOCI 302: Rice into the Future researched and implemented several outdoor recycling bins.
 In order to achieve this, these students calculated the amount of waste in specific areas around campus and measured the amount of recyclable materials present in the trash.
 From this data, they were able to accurately pinpoint places where recycling bins would be most beneficial.
 In February 2013, the first outdoor recycling bin was installed outside of Duncan Hall as a test pilot.
 This bin has a blue ring around its perimeter to indicate that it takes recyclable materials.
 In the spring 2014 semester, 20 green outdoor recycling bins were installed around the Rice campus as per the group's recommendations.

 Another group of students in CEVE 307: Energy and Environment worked on expanding recycling in the Rice Athletic Facilities.
 Following in the steps of the previous project, these students observed and audited three athletic facilities to create recommendations for implementing 82 new recycling bins amongst these facilities.
 After being implemented in May 2016, the students expect that 13,749 pounds of recycling material will be diverted from landfills every year.